biosimulators/Biosimulators_pyNeuroML/CONTRIBUTING.md

 ## Testing and continuous integration

-We strive to have complete test coverage for BioSimulators-PyNeuroML.
+We strive to have complete test coverage for BioSimulators-pyNeuroML.

-The unit tests for BioSimulators-PyNeuroML are located in the `tests`  directory.
+The unit tests for BioSimulators-pyNeuroML are located in the `tests`  directory.
 The tests can be executed by running the following command:
 ```
 pip install pytest
 python -m pytest tests